matthieu-bt/business-guide/source/quickstart/trial.rst

 Starting a free 30-day trial
 ============================

 Skribble offers a free month for new customers.
-You won’t be charged during your free trial and we’ll send you a reminder 7 days before the trial expires.
+You won’t be charged during your free trial and you can cancel at any time.
+Additionally, we’ll send you a reminder 7 days before the trial expires.
 Here’re some of the noteworthy things you should know about the trial period.

   - 50 signatures included
 Your free trial includes 50 signatures that you can use free of charge.

   - Cancel at any time
 You can cancel the free trial at any time.
 If you don’t, Skribble Business will continue to run automatically after the trial expires, and your credit card will be charged with the applicable monthly or yearly fee.

-  - A valid credit card is required to get started

-We’ll ask for your credit card information, but you won’t be charged until the trial ends.
+  - A valid credit card is required to get started We’ll ask for your credit card information, but you won’t be charged until the trial ends.
 Having this information makes sure there won’t be any interruptions in case you decide to continue using Skribble after the trial period.

+Would you like to test Skribble for free for 30 days?
 Follow `this guide`_ to start your free trial.

 .. _this guide: https://docs.skribble.com/business-admin/quickstart/upgrade.html